 Instead of letting each worker decide how to use each channel, establish guidelines from the outset.
 Perhaps you use different channels in Slack for synchronous versus async conversations.
-For example, at Clockwise we use the prefix “fun_” before channels to differentiate them from channels where we discuss pressing work matters.
+For example, at Clockwise we use the prefix “fun_” before channels to differentiate them from channels where we discuss pressing work-related matters.
 Like Buffer and Hipchat, we also have a channel dedicated to sharing music.
 Automattic teammates discuss shared interests on dedicated microblogs.
-These channels help workers get to know each other and bond, replacing the water cooler talk of the office.
+These channels encourage social interaction and help workers get to know each other, replacing the water cooler talk of the office.

 “When remote workers have a game plan for how to best get in touch with teammates for each situation, everyone can avoid wasted time, frustration, and missed connections,” Ponchot writes.

 Miri Rodriguez, Global Head of Internships at Microsoft and Author of Brand Storytelling: Put Customers at the Heart of Your Brand Story recommends creating spaces for team members to spend time together having fun via “virtual morale” activities.
 From “quarantinis” to Xbox online tournaments, it’s important that the team bonds over lighthearted activities.
 Team building doesn’t have to be all about problem-solving and developing communication skills.
 Simple get-togethers can do wonders for teamwork.